webgrabplusguide/webgrabplusguide.github.io/README.md

 #### Create channel list for most Siteini (encrypted or unencrypted)
-For this example we will use programy-tv.cz.ini in the Czech Republic folder.
+For this example we will use programy-tv.cz.ini in the Czech Republic folder. (note this is an encrypted siteini)

 Open up your config file